smoothusdt/smooth-ui/README.md

 ### Updating the logo

 The source of truth for the logo is `public/logo.svg`.
 This is a logo designed elsewhere and exported.
 To update the logo, update `public/logo.svg` and run `npm run generate-pwa-assets`.
 Make sure to copy the output to the web app manifest in `vite.config.ts` if names changed.
 [Learn more](https://vite-pwa-org.netlify.app/assets-generator/cli.html).

+Note: Looks like there is a bug where you need to rename `apple-touch-icon-180x180.png` to `apple-touch-icon.png` so that it is referenced correctly in the built `index.html`.

 ### Expanding the ESLint configuration